When enlisting in the Air Force, all new recruits are able to select a job, called Air Force Specialty Codes, or AFSC’s.

 13. Command and Control Operations (1C3X1)

-What They Do: They perform the command and control mission at ground, mobile, and airborne command posts, operations centers, rescue coordination centers, and Combatant Command and Major Command centers.
+What They Do: They ensure command operations run smoothly by managing communications and expediting necessary workflow in all scenarios.
+They work at ground, mobile, and airborne command posts, operations centers, rescue coordination centers, and Combatant Command and Major Command centers.

 Minimum ASVAB Score: G49

-What They Do: They manage and operate all command and control battle management systems.
-They also coordinate a variety of missions, such as personnel recovery and search and rescue.
+What They Do: They monitor the global airspace via radar and electronics systems, providing up-to-the-minute data.
+They utilize command and control battle management systems and coordinate a variety of missions, such as personnel recovery and search and rescue.

 Related Article – CIA Special Activities Division (SAD): 12 Things You Never Knew